Consensus

 The consensus

 policy sends the same request to multiple upstreams and returns the result only when enough of them agree.
-This ensures data consistency and detects misbehaving nodes.
+This improves correctness, detects misbehaving nodes, and provides deterministic behavior during faults.

 Consensus can only be configured at network level since it requires multiple upstreams to compare results.